-Other Notes

-Some specific advice on succeeding in Math 43.
+Other Notes Some specific advice on succeeding in Math 2A.

-• If your foundation in algebra, trigonometry and first quarter precalculus is not good, you may find yourself struggling in Math 43.
+• If your foundation in algebra, precalculus, trigonometry and calculus is not good, you may find yourself struggling in Math 2A.
 It is strictly your responsibility to review your prerequisites as needed.
 Class time will not be spent on review of material from prior classes.
-Review the prerequisites package on my website as well as sections 4.1-4.4, A.2, A.5 and A.6 of your textbook, and come to office hours this week if you have any difficulty.
-(NOTE: Some students have failed my classes multiple times, wasting many months and thousands of dollars, before going back and taking the necessary prerequisite classes.)
+Work through the entire prerequisite review package on my website as soon as possible, and come to office hours this week if you have any difficulty.